ansys/actions/doc/source/style-actions/index.rst

 This is 'warning', the project will

-This is 'error', the project etc
+This is 'error', the project ...